lidofinance/lido-dao/docs/oracle-operator-manual.md

 Update Steth Price Data

-The daemon checks price of StETH token in Curve ETH/StETH pool and evaluate how mush price differs from  current `StableSwapOracle` state.
-If the threshold was crossed, daemon generates offchain proof for new stats and sent it to the `StableSwapOracle` contract. `StableSwapOracle` validates provided proof and if checks passes store new StETH stats onchain.
+The daemon checks price of StETH token in Curve ETH/StETH pool and evaluate how much price differs from  current `StableSwapOracle` state.
+If the threshold has been exceeded, daemon generates offchain proof for new stats and sends it to the `StableSwapOracle` contract. `StableSwapOracle` validates proof provided and records new StETH stats onchain.

-This transaction also can fail, if between price check and sending of new state someone of other lido oracles submitted updated state
+This transaction can also fail, in case another Lido oracle submits updated state between price check and new state push.

 #### Environment variables